Back

 What to do if your child is showing these signs?

 If you suspect your child may have autism, speak to your pediatrician about any concerns.
-Most pediatricians will use screening tools such as the Ages and Stages Questionnaire (ASQ) or the Modified Checklist for Autism in Toddlers (M-CHAT) to determine if autism is indicated.
+Most pediatricians will use screening tools such as the Ages and Stages Questionnaire (ASQ) or the Modified Checklist for Autism in Toddlers (M-CHAT) to determine if your child displays autism traits.

-You can also check out the CDC developmental milestones area to gain more knowledge on autism and the early signs that are shown in children with autism.
+You can also check out the CDC developmental milestones to gain more knowledge on autism and the early signs in children with autism.

 How BlueSprig can help